cjug/cjug-meeting-intro/sections/logistics.md

 ## The bathrooms are...

-Through the door, across the Hallway!
+Past the entrance on the other side.

 ## Food & drink are...

-On the tables.
-Soda machines in the back (Pop is free)
+On the tables to the left.